mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 {% endhighlight %}

 The size of the bag is fixed at 10, if we add an 11th item it is discarded and lost.
-Obviously we will need to be able to specify how many items we want to store.
+Obviously we want to be able to specify how many items to store.

 One option is have the Bag dynamically allocate the item memory for us.